* * * Bonus Material: Target Market Analysis Tool * * *

 Now let’s switch back to you being the business owner.

-If you can respond to the following six question with why a customer should choose your business, you are on the right track.
+If you can respond to the following six questions with why a customer should choose your business, you are on the right track.

 For a more in-depth questionnaire and customer profile, try this FREE target market analysis template.